 Maggie went on to serve as Chief Executive of an international children’s rights organisation for ten years.
 Alongside this work, Maggie's yoga practice continued until she felt the need to share the benefits Iyengar Yoga brought to balancing her work and family life.

 She teaches Iyengar Yoga mostly in London, UK (she has also taught in Bali, Italy and in the London suburbs too) in the corporate sector (e.g., BP, Goldman Sachs, Rothschild) and privately.
-She also teaches two weekly classes at Virgin Active in Cricklewood and one weekly local at Spark 99 in Bowes Park.
+She also teaches three weekly classes on Zoom.
 She has taught all over London: from the Canadian Embassy to the Laboratory in Muswell Hill and Mill Hill and other private member's clubs and yoga studios such as The Iyengar Yoga Studio.

 The yogic path is a way of life for her now.
 She is inspired by the teachings of Patanjali's 8 limbs, which includes the continuous study of yogic philosophy, chanting, pranayama, focused attention to the present moment and meditation.
 She visited Iyengar Headquarters in Pune, India, for the first time in 2017 and was fortunate to observe Geeta Iyengar teaching before her departure in 2018.
 She plans to visit again in 2019 and adores the early morning sessions with Prashant Iyengar.

 Meditation has been an essential part of her daily routine since 2005 and has anchored her during the most difficult time of her life.
 She practiced Insight (or Vipassana) and